thomashoneyman/purescript-halogen-realworld/README.md

 ### Resources

-The PureScript community is overwhelmingly warm and helpful.
-If you would like some help getting started, please consider joining the [official Discourse](https://discourse.purescript.org) and [functional programming Slack](https://functionalprogramming.slack.com) ([invite link](https://fpchat-invite.herokuapp.com)).
+The PureScript community is warm and helpful.
+If you would like some help getting started, please consider joining the [official Discourse](https://discourse.purescript.org) and [official chat](https://purescript.org/chat).
 You may also want to check out:

+1. The (warning: currently in rough draft form) [handbook which explains the theory & principles at work in this application in-depth](https://thomashoneyman.com/guides/real-world-halogen), which will be useful to help take you from advanced beginner to advanced intermediate in the language.
+1. The [official Halogen guide](https://github.com/purescript-halogen/purescript-halogen), which will teach you how to use the Halogen framework to write components.
-1. [PureScript by Example](https://github.com/dwhitney/purescript-book), which will teach you PureScript from scratch and was written by the language’s creator, Phil Freeman.
+1. [PureScript by Example](https://github.com/purescript-contrib/purescript-book), which will teach you PureScript from scratch and was written by the language’s creator, Phil Freeman.
 While the official book has not been updated for the latest version of the compiler, this link is to an up-to-date fork of the book.
+1. [Functional Programming Made Easier](https://leanpub.com/fp-made-easier), a book by Charles Scalfani that teaches functional programming using PureScript.
-2. Jordan Martinez’s [PureScript reference](https://github.com/JordanMartinez/purescript-jordans-reference), which has a broad overview of dozens of topics in PureScript and functional programming.
+1. Jordan Martinez’s [PureScript reference](https://github.com/JordanMartinez/purescript-jordans-reference), which has a broad overview of dozens of topics in PureScript and functional programming.
-3. The (warning: currently in rough draft form) [handbook which explains the theory & principles at work in this application in-depth](https://thomashoneyman.com/guides/real-world-halogen), which will be useful to help take you from advanced beginner to advanced intermediate in the language.
-4. The [official Halogen guide](https://github.com/slamdata/purescript-halogen), which will teach you how to use the Halogen framework to write components.

 ## Contributing